 On a per-bag basis, hemp is typically 50-70% more expensive than an equivalent volume of pine shavings.
 However, because it is highly absorbent, it takes about half the amount of shavings to accomplish the same performance (i.e. about one bale per 7-10 days).

-- cleaning stalls takes less time
+- Reduced cleaning time per stall

-- fewer trips to the compost system
+- Fewer trips required to the composting area

-Our Recommendation
+Our Recommendation:

+If you're looking to improve your current system, testing hemp bedding in a few stalls is a low-risk way to see how it performs in your specific environment.
 For a month or two, give hemp a try in a few of your horse stalls and decide for yourself if it's the smart alterative.
 We think you'll be pleasantly surprised.